sdv-dev/SDV/README.md

 comply with the following data requirements:

 * All the data columns must be either numerical, categorical, boolean or datatimes.
-Mixed value types are not supported.
+Mixed value types are not supported, but columns **can have null values**.
-* All the tables in the dataset can have at most one primary key, which can either be numerical or categorical.
+* All the tables in the dataset can have **at most one primary key**, which can either be numerical or categorical.
 Datetime indexes might be supported in future versions.
-* All the tables can have at most one foreign key to a parent table, meaning that each table can have at most **one parent**.
+* All the tables can have **at most one foreign key to a parent table**, meaning that each table can have at most **one parent**.
 * Tables are either loaded as `pandas.DataFrame` objects or stored as CSV files.

 ## Metadata